Palette-Labs-Inc/registry/rfcs/00003-identity-contracts.md

 ### Signature Authority Registry
 The `Signature Authority Registry` contract lets addresses with an `agent identifier` register or remove public keys to sign on their behalf in the network.
-This delegated signature pattern is useful to avoid the requirement of agents presenting their private key for every `intent` created during their checkout experience.
-The `Signature Authority Registry` allows for temporary or permanent delegation of intent signing to a `client` that represents the `agent` during their transaction lifecycle.
+This delegated signature pattern is useful to avoid the requirement of agents presenting their private key for every `message` created during their checkout experience.
+The `Signature Authority Registry` allows for temporary or permanent delegation of `message` signing to a `client` that represents the `agent` during their transaction lifecycle.

-Keys added on-chain are tracked by `Node Operator`s and can be used to validate a users `intent`s and data.
+Keys added on-chain are tracked by `Node Operator`s and can be used to validate a users `message`s and data.
 The same key can be added by different `agent identifier`s (permitting a single `client` to represent many `agent`s) and can exist in different states.
 Keys contain a key type that indicates how they should be interpreted and used when verifying signatures.
 During registration, metadata can also be emitted to provide additional context about the key.
 Keys contain a metadata type indicating how this metadata should be validated and interpreted.

 **Key Types**
 The only key type today is TYPE_1 that indicates that a key is an [EdDSA](https://www.w3.org/TR/vc-di-eddsa/) key and should be allowed to sign messages on behalf of an `agent identifier`.